TSB Bank (United Kingdom)

 A European Commission ruling that the British government's 2009 purchase of a 43% stake in Lloyds Banking Group counted as state aid made it necessary for Lloyds Banking Group to sell a portion of its business; TSB was divested.
 Post-divestment, TSB offered an initial public offering and was listed on the London Stock Exchange in June 2014.
-In 2015, it was acquired by Spain's Banco Sabadell.
+In 2015, it was acquired by Sabadell Group.

+On 1 July 2025, it was announced that Sabadell had agreed to sell TSB to Santander UK for £2.65 billion, subject to shareholder and regulatory approval.

 History

 Trustee Savings Bank

-The TSB name was previously used by the Trustee Savings Bank prior to its merger with Lloyds Bank in 1995, resulting in the formation of Lloyds TSB in 1999.
+The TSB name was previously used by Trustee Savings Bank prior to its merger with Lloyds Bank in 1995, resulting in the formation of Lloyds TSB in 1999.

 The merger was structured as a reverse takeover by TSB.
 Lloyds Bank was delisted from the London Stock Exchange and TSB Group was renamed Lloyds TSB Group in 1995, with former Lloyds Bank shareholders owning a 70% equity interest in the share capital, effected through a scheme of arrangement.
 The new bank commenced trading in 1999, after the statutory process of integration was completed.
 The original TSB Bank transferred engagements to Lloyds Bank which then changed its name to Lloyds TSB Bank; at the same time, TSB Bank Scotland absorbed Lloyds' three Scottish branches becoming Lloyds TSB Scotland.

 In 1986, the legal entity, Trustee Savings Bank, was renamed TSB Scotland (and, in 1989, TSB Bank Scotland), before becoming Lloyds TSB Scotland in 1999.
 This company was re-registered under the name TSB Bank in 2013.
 The parent, TSB Banking Group, was registered in England in 2014 and later that year TSB Bank ceased to be part of the Lloyds Banking Group.

 Project Verde

-Lloyds TSB Group bought HBOS in January 2009 and renamed itself Lloyds Banking Group.
-In 2009, following the UK bank rescue package, HM Government took a 43.4% stake in Lloyds Banking Group, which later announced that it would sell a standalone retail banking business of 632 branches and most accounts held at those branches in order to comply with European Commission state aid requirements.
+In January 2009 Lloyds TSB Group bought HBOS, the company formed from the merger of Halifax plc and the Bank of Scotland, and renamed itself Lloyds Banking Group.
+In 2009, following the UK bank rescue package, the Government of the United Kingdom took a 43.4% stake in Lloyds Banking Group, which later announced that it would sell a standalone retail banking business of 632 branches and most accounts held at those branches in order to comply with European Commission state aid requirements.

 Codenamed "Verde", the group's divestment plan identified 632 branches which were transferred to a new business.
 Customers with accounts held by the branches and staff employed within them were also transferred.
 A number of Lloyds TSB branches in England and Wales, together with all branches of Lloyds TSB Scotland and Cheltenham & Gloucester, were brought together to form the new business, which operates under the TSB brand.
 The remainder of the Lloyds TSB business was rebranded back to the Lloyds Bank name.